SRQR reporting guideline for writing qualitative research articles

-The SRQR reporting guideline helps authors write qualitative research articles that can be understood and used by everyone.
-This page summarises SRQR, how it can be used, how it was made, and how to cite it.
+The SRQR reporting guideline helps authors write qualitative research articles that can be understood and used by a wide audience.
+This page summarises SRQR and how it can be used.
 Each guideline item links to more information, examples, and relevant training.

 SRQR: Standards for Reporting Qualitative Research